userbradley/bookstack-ansible/README.md

 ```
 git clone https://github.com/userbradley/bookstack-ansible.git
 ```
-# something to know
+# Something to know
 You dont need to use terraform for this.
 You can just create a digital ocean droplet, a linode vm, a we definitely wont spy on your data vm on tencent cloud, or alibaba cloud if you fancy sharing your KB articles with china.
 Your choice.
-If you chose not to use terraform, skip to `How to ansible this`
+If you chose not to use terraform, skip to `How to Ansible this`

-# terraform route
+# Terraform route
 Now that you have this downloaded, you will want to create a GCP account.
 Just go to cloud.google.com and sign up.
 You should be able to get a free tier.
 It usually lasts a year of to $300, which ever comes first.

 Once there, you will need to create a service account by clicking the 3 lines at the top left, scroll down to `Iam & admin` then click service accounts.